Shreeyak/COMS4444-Voronoi-Sim/Readme.md

 1. Blazing Fast!
 Uses KDTree to find nearest points for each cell.
    In a 100x100 grid with 100 units each player, the occupancy is computed in 170ms.
-For a 1000x1000 grid, it takes only 740ms.
    ![fast](images/speed_100x100_400pts.png)
-   <p align="center">Occupancy Grid: 170ms to compute.
-100x100 grid with 400 random units</p>
+   <p align="center">Occupancy Grid: 100x100 grid with 400 random units.
+170ms to compute.</p>

 2. Variable Grid Size
 3. Add Units to Grid